xjin1020/cache2/README.txt

 Nov.
 12 2015
 src/QS.c: implement Italian group's QS algorithm src/QS_4.c: QS algorithm with jump 4 at a time, even slower than QS.c

+Jan.
+7. 2016
+BWQS results are generated using scripts "sample_run_BWQS_*.sh" To run leaf number which is not 8, 16, 32, 64, just use the closest bigger one.
+E.g. to run leaf number = 10 case, just use 16.